Today’s video is an extra special one.

 - Women who are having a dress custom-made by a designer.

-- Seamstresses who make their own dresses and want to make sure they are dressed for success.
+- Seamstresses who make their own dresses and therefore want to make sure they are dressed for success.

 Thanks SEW much to Jenell for taking time for this interview.